zowe/docs-site/docs/user-guide/configure-instance-directory.md

 The purpose of the instance directory is to hold information in USS that is created (such as log files) or modified (such as preferences) or configured (such as port numbers) away from the USS runtime directory for Zowe.
 This allows the runtime directory to be read only and to be replaced when a new Zowe release is installed, with customizations being preserved in the instance directory.

-If you have an instance directory created from a previous release of Zowe 1.8 or higher and are installing a newer release of Zowe, then you should run `zowe-configure-instance.sh -c <PATH_TO_INSTANCE_DIR>` pointing to the existing instance directory to have it updated with any new values.
+If you have an instance directory created from a previous release of Zowe 1.8 or later and are installing a newer release of Zowe, then you should run `zowe-configure-instance.sh -c <PATH_TO_INSTANCE_DIR>` pointing to the existing instance directory to have it updated with any new values.
 The release documentation for each new release will specify when this is required, and the file `manifest.json` within each instance directory contains information for which Zowe release it was created from.

 ## Reviewing the `instance.env` file